tonnylyz/CAS/README.md

 The core component - the SQL integrated class - is out of date

-This version(brunch) won't be maintained any more
+This version(branch) won't be maintained any more

-Roughly, this version is similar with the one runing at C13.NAME
+Roughly, this version is similar with the one runing at https://cas.lyzde.com

-CAS SPECAIL VERSION HAS NO PLAN TO TAKE UP THE OOP (CURRENT CLASSES IS deprecated)

 #Requirement

-MYSQY DYNAMIC LINKED LIB (.NET VERSION, YEP MONO SUPPORTS IT.
-SINCE IT HAS ITS OWN LICENSE I CAN'T PROVIDE THE BINARY)
+MYSQY DYNAMIC LINKED LIB (.NET VERSION)

-MYSQL DATABASE scheme designs are as followed:
+MYSQL DATABASE schema designs are as followed:

 	CREATE DATABASE IF NOT EXISTS `CAS` DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;